 The Company has adopted a Whistleblower Policy and established the necessary Vigil Mechanism, which is in line with Section 177 of the Act and Regulation 22 of the Listing Regulations.
 The Company believes in conducting its business and working with all its stakeholders, including employees, customers, suppliers, shareholders and business associates in an ethical and lawful manner by adopting the highest standards of professionalism, honesty, integrity and ethical behavior.
-The Company encourages its employees and Business Associates, who know or suspect any discrimination, harassment, victimization or any unfair practices, which are not in line with the Company's Code of Conduct, to come forward and raise it through the Vigil Mechanism / Whistle Blower Policy d) Prevention of Sexual Harassment of Women at Workplace:
+The Company encourages its employees and Business Associates, who know or suspect any discrimination, harassment, victimization or any unfair practices, which are not in line with the Company's Code of Conduct, to come forward and raise it through the Vigil Mechanism / Whistle Blower Policy.